pulled pork icon.Pulled Pork

 A raw pork butt on a cutting bo.

-Your butcher may leave the shoulder blade in the butt, and that’s okay, you can cook it with the bone in or the bone out.
+Your butcher might leave the shoulder blade in the pork butt, which is fine.
+You can cook it either bone-in or bone-out.

 a cut of pork shoulder on a wooden chopping board, with a kitchen knife next to.

-When the top part of the leg, also known as the hock, is attached it is called a picnic ham or picnic shoulder.
+When the top part of the leg, also known as the hock, is attached it’s called a picnic ham or picnic shoulder.
 Regardless, the skin is typically still attached.

 Since the meat on the leg muscles works harder than the meat in the Boston butt, this cut will need to be cooked until the internal temp reaches 195 °F so that it is tender.